deepkirat/hotel_website/README.md

+# Background
+A simple website done to practice the most simple of concepts to show that simple works well to.
+Made on Visual Studio Code and tested on chrome browser.
-# hotel_website
+# Architecture
-A basic html and css website
+-HTML and CSS

+-Using one css stylesheet to style all

+-Minimal frameworks